-Engineering Building, (505) 426-2010 www.armasindeducation.com
+Engineering Building, (505) 426-2010 www.armasindeducation.com the center), computer lab and printing, local STEM internships and research fellowships.

-The goal of the ARMAS Center is to provide comprehensive support to students in the STEM (science, technology, engineering and math) disciplines as they work toward their academic and professional goals.
-Services include supplemental instruction in STEM gateway courses, math tutoring during all center hours, academic coaching, a math and science textbook library (for use at the center), computer lab and printing, local STEM internships and research fellowships.
 All students are welcome to participate in the support services offered by ARMAS, regardless of major, and our services are free.
 Please drop by to meet our staff and learn more about the resources ARMAS offers.
-During the fall and spring semesters, ARMAS is open from 8 am to 10 pm on Mondays through Thursdays, 8 am to 5 pm on Fridays and Sundays from 5 pm to 10 pm.
+During the fall and spring semesters, ARMAS is open from 8 am to 10 pm on Mondays through Thursdays, 8 am to 5 pm on Fridays, and Sundays from 5 pm to 10 pm.